 We do not have any commitment from Diamondback or our general partner or any of their respective affiliates to fund our cash flow deficits or provide other direct or indirect financial assistance to us following the closing of this offering.
-We expect our sources of liquidity following this offering to include the portion of the net proceeds of this offering retained by Rattler LLC, cash generated from operations, borrowings under Rattler LLC's new revolving credit facility and, if necessary, the issuance of additional equity or debt securities.
+We expect our sources of liquidity following this offering to include cash generated from operations, borrowings under Rattler LLC's new revolving credit facility and, if necessary, the issuance of additional equity or debt securities.
 We believe that cash generated from these sources will be sufficient to meet our short-term working capital requirements and long-term capital expenditure requirements and to make quarterly cash distributions.

-The board of directors of our general partner will adopt a cash distribution policy pursuant to which we will distribute \$ per common unit within 60 days after the end of each quarter, beginning with the quarter ending June 30, 2019, subject to applicable law and our obligations under certain contractual agreements.
+The board of directors of our general partner will adopt a cash distribution policy pursuant to which we will distribute \$0.25 per common unit within 60 days after the end of each quarter, beginning with the quarter ending September 30, 2019, subject to applicable law and our obligations under certain contractual agreements.
 Please read "Cash Distribution Policy and Restrictions on Distributions."